Gemalto Releases Findings of 2014 Breach Level Index

 Gemalto (Euronext NL0000400653 GTO) is the world leader in digital security with 2013 annual revenues of €2.4 billion and more than 12,000 employees operating out of 85 offices and 25 research and software development centers, located in 44 countries.

 We are at the heart of the rapidly evolving digital society.
 Billions of people worldwide increasingly want the freedom to communicate, travel, shop, bank, entertain and work – anytime, everywhere – in ways that are enjoyable and safe.
-Gemalto delivers on their expanding needs for personal mobile services, payment security, authenticated cloud access, identity and privacy protection, eHealthcare and eGovernment efficiency, convenient ticketing and dependable machine-to-machine (M2M) applications.
+Gemalto delivers on their expanding needs for personal mobile services, payment security, authenticated cloud access, identity and privacy protection, eHealthcare and eGovernment efficiency, convenient ticketing and dependable machine-to-machine (M2M and IoT) applications.
 We develop secure embedded software and secure products which we design and personalize.
 Our platforms and services manage these products, the confidential data they contain and the trusted end-user services made possible.

 Our innovations enable our clients to offer trusted and convenient digital services to billions of individuals.
 Gemalto thrives with the growing number of people using its solutions to interact with the digital and wireless world.